rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 - did it overclaim certainty
 - did it separate neighboring routes well enough
 - did it label cosmetic repair as structural
-- did its visible output exceed the current support ceiling
+- did visible output exceed the current support ceiling

-This is why evaluator usage is important.
+This is why evaluator usage matters.

 Without evaluator discipline, some outputs may look impressive only because they are fluent.

-The evaluator helps ask a harder question:
+The evaluator asks a harder question:

 **was the output actually lawful under the current structure?**

 ---

-## What `inverse-cases.txt` is expected to stress 🔥
+## 🔥 What `inverse-cases.txt` Is Expected to Stress

 The case pack should not be treated as a random prompt list.